 Lead Magnet and Email

-Many successful affiliate marketers have a basic 2-page website and an email marketing system that does their affiliate promotions on autopilot to make passive income.
-One page is a landing page that promotes a lead magnet to entice people to subscribe the email.
-Once subscribed, the visitor is sent to the second page, that often has information about an affiliate product.
+Many successful affiliate marketers have a basic two-page website and an email marketing system that does their affiliate promotions on autopilot to make passive income.
+One page is a landing page that promotes a lead magnet to entice people to subscribe to the email.
+Once subscribed, the visitor is sent to the second page, which often has information about an affiliate product.

 Add Amazon Offers to Your Existing Business